 I have found five books that I believe would be helpful for every adoptive parent to read.
 Adoptive parent books that deal with broad strokes are helpful if you are considering being an adoptive parent and want a bird’s eye view.
 Since I am in the thick of family life now, I am drawn to books that deal in depth with some of the hard issues.
 One or two are still on my list of books to tackle.
 I hope they bring encouragement to you as they have to me.

 1. Raising Adopted Children: Practical Reassuring Advice for Every Adoptive Parent By Lois Ruskai Melina

 I read this book before we adopted our son.
-It was a helpful resource to gain an understanding of all the stages that an adopted child goes through.
+It was a helpful adoption resource to gain an understanding of all the stages that an adopted child goes through.
 It also touches on international adoption which is an important consideration for many.
 It provided a context for adoption before I had experienced anything firsthand.
 It strikes me as a book that I could read repeatedly and each time glean something new.

 2. Twenty Things Adoptive Kids Wish Their Adoptive Parents Knew By Sherrie Eldridge

 This book is at the top of my list when it comes to books still to read.
 As my son gets older his behaviour is extreme.
 It is obvious how complex his emotional world is.
 Much of it has been a mystery.
 But as he starts to put feelings into words, I’m realizing I need help.
 I need a better understanding of what he’s going through.
 And how to help him grieve and heal.
 This book offers great insight into the thoughts and lives of those who have been adopted.
 An important read for adoptive families.

 3. The Connected Child: Bring Hope and Healing to Your Adoptive Family By David R. Cross, Karyn B. Purvis, and Wendy Lyons Sunshine